BenHeubl/OSINT_stuff/README.md

 # OSINT_stuff
-scripts for OSINT investigations to share
+This is a repo to share scripts for current and future OSINT investigations.

+I thought I put it all into a single repo but might spit them in the future.